-If your loan type is unsubsidized Stafford, parent PLUS, or PLUS for graduate/professional students, you are still responsible for paying the interest that will continue to accrue during authorized periods of deferment.
-If you do not make interest payments during deferment, the amount of interest will be added to your principal balance when your deferment ends, increasing your total debt.
+You are responsible for paying all interest on Direct Unsubsidized Loans, Unsubsidized Federal Stafford Loans and Federal PLUS Loans, which accrues during authorized periods of deferment.
+Please note, if you do NOT make interest payments during your authorized deferment, the accrued interest will be added to your principal balance when your deferment ends, increasing your total debt.

 Requesting a deferment

-- Keep a copy of your deferment request documentation, and follow up with your loan holder until your deferment is granted or denied.
+Keep a copy of your deferment request and documentation, and follow up with your loan holder until your deferment is granted or denied.

-- Note when your deferment is scheduled to end and know the date you must begin making payments again.
+- Know when your deferment is scheduled to end and the date you must begin making payments again.

-If you do not qualify for a deferment but are having difficulty repaying your loan, the U.S. Department of Education offers additional types of repayment relief.
+If you do not qualify for a deferment but are having difficulty repaying your federal student loan, be sure to contact your loan holder or servicer for help.